joaopdmota/joaopdmota/README.md

 ### Hi there 👋

 My name is João Paulo, I'm 24 years old.
-I've been working as oftware developer since 2018 and currently I'm software developer at [SPREAD](https://spread.com.br).
+I work as oftware developer since 2018 and nowadays I'm Front-end Engineer at [SPREAD](https://spread.com.br).

 I'm passionate about learning new technologies and improve myself.